-Seems that while a mouse quite likes THC edibles, it will soundly reject potent edibles.
-What does this tell us about THC in the animal body?
+Seems that while a mouse quite likes THC edibles, it will soundly reject eating the most potent edibles again.

 Humans have used cannabis for centuries.
 In fact, up until the mid 1930s, it was a recognized medicine in the United States.
 Although the cannabis plant contains numerous phytocannabinoids, THC (Δ9-tetrahydrocannabinol) is the only one responsible for its intoxicating capabilities.
 And it was the inspiration for prohibition during the Reefer Madness years.
 With legalization has come an increase in use of cannabis for both medicinal and recreational purposes.
 This has led to an abundance of cannabis-based products, like potent edibles.

-After consuming a cannabis edible, it is processed in the liver.
+After consuming a cannabis edible, the liver processes the cannabinoid contents.
 Here, the THC changes to become 11-hydroxy-THC which is an entirely new and more potent compound than THC.
 This is what makes edibles so potent and is the reason why they should be given a lot of respect prior to consumption.
 Incidentally, the journey to the liver is also what takes them so long to kick in.

 Studying Edibles in the Lab is Difficult